NorthVine-Consulting/managerdash-docs/docs/2_teams_and_people.md

 - Team members appear as colored circles with initials
 - Click to expand and see details

+## Sentiment Analysis

+Starting in v1.7.0, ManagerDash includes sentiment tracking to help you monitor team member mood and satisfaction over time.

+### Understanding Sentiment

+Sentiment tracking allows you to record quick check-ins on how team members are feeling.
+This helps you:
+- Identify trends in team morale
+- Spot potential issues early
+- Track the impact of organizational changes
+- Maintain regular emotional check-ins with your team

+**The 3-Point Scale:**
+- **Sad** (Red) - Team member is experiencing low mood or dissatisfaction
+- **Neutral** (Blue) - Team member is in a middle-ground state
+- **Happy** (Green) - Team member is feeling positive and satisfied

+### Recording Sentiment

+Sentiment is recorded from the individual contributor dashboard.

+**How to Record:**
+1. Select a team member from the sidebar
+2. On their dashboard, find the **"Record Sentiment"** form in the right sidebar
+3. Click one of the three sentiment buttons:
+   - Sad face icon (red)
+   - Neutral face icon (blue)
+   - Happy face icon (green)
+4. Optionally, add context in the text field: "what's driving this sentiment?"
+5. Click **Save Sentiment**
+6. The form clears and the sentiment is recorded

+**Context Field:**
+The optional context field lets you add notes about what's affecting the person's mood:
+- "Team morale is high after successful launch"
+- "Dealing with burnout from long hours"
+- "Excited about new project assignment"
+- "Frustrated with technical blockers"

+This context helps you remember what was happening during each check-in.

+### Team Sentiment Chart

+The Team Sentiment Chart provides an aggregate view of your team's mood over time.

+**Location:**
+Navigate to a team dashboard to see the Team Sentiment section.

+**Features:**

+1. **Time Range Filter**
+   - Last 14 days
+   - Last 30 days (default)
+   - Last 90 days
+   - Filters all sentiment data to the selected time window

+2. **Average Sentiment Display**
+   - Large sentiment icon with color coding
+   - Numeric average (displayed to 2 decimal places)
+   - Interpretation label:
+     - Average ≥ 2.5: **Happy** (green)
+     - Average ≥ 1.5: **Neutral** (blue)
+     - Average < 1.5: **Sad** (red)

+3. **Sentiment Breakdown**
+   - Three cards showing count and percentage for each sentiment level
+   - Visual distribution of team moods
+   - Helps identify if mood is consistent or varied

+**Empty State:**
+When no sentiment data exists for the selected time range, you'll see a message encouraging you to start tracking team sentiment.

+### Sentiment Reminders

+ManagerDash can remind you to check in on team member sentiment.

+**How Reminders Work:**
+- Default reminder window: 14 days (2 weeks)
+- If you haven't recorded sentiment for a team member within the window, a reminder appears
+- Reminder message: "Record sentiment for {name} because you haven't checked in on their mood in {window}"
+- Reminders are configurable in the reminder rules settings

+**Managing Reminders:**
+- Reminders appear on dashboards and in the reminders section
+- Recording sentiment for a person clears their reminder
+- You can customize the reminder frequency in Settings

+### Best Practices for Sentiment Tracking

+1. **Regular Cadence**: Record sentiment weekly or bi-weekly during 1-on-1s
+2. **Use Context**: Always add a note about what's driving the sentiment
+3. **Look for Trends**: Use the team chart to identify patterns over time
+4. **Act on Data**: If sentiment drops, have a conversation to understand why
+5. **Privacy**: Sentiment data is stored locally and only visible to you
+6. **Consistency**: Track sentiment for all team members, not just those with issues

 ## Sidebar Navigation

 ### Collapsing/Expanding